MERLIN2-ARCH/merlin2_docs/source/Architecture.rst

 Mission Layer
 ============

 This layer is in charge of generating the high-level goals of the robots.
+These goals are related to robot duty, particular works that are internally or externally motivated, which means that are bred from the proprioceptive or exteroceptive stimulus (low battery status or human request).

-These goals consist of facts that the robots want to be true.
+The software component at this layer sets the goals of the robot in a given instant.
+That goal starts from an initial state made of current environment facts and sets the facts that the robots want to be true.
-In addition, it can be used to create the initial state, which is composed of the initial objects and facts of the environment.

 Planning Layer
 ==============

-This layer is in charge of generating plans to achieve high-level goals.
-It is composed of five components:
+This layer is in charge of generating plans to achieve high-level goals previously created.
+It is associated with the classic Deliberative subsystem and requires formal representation of the environment, plan solvers, task dispatcher, and execution.

+MERLIN2 proposes a set of five components for this layer:

 * **Knowledge Base**: this component is the knowledge base of KANT, which corresponds with long-term memory.
 It stores the knowledge of the environment.
-There are two types of knowledge base depending on the storage type: a ROS 2 node that stores in process memory the knowledge and a MongoDB~\cite{bradshaw2019mongodb} database, which is more persistent.
+There are two types of knowledge base depending on the storage type: a ROS 2 node that stores in process memory the knowledge and a MongoDB database, which is more persistent.

 * **PDDL Generator**: this component is in charge of generating the PDDL text from the knowledge base.

 * **Planner**: this component uses the PDDL text to create plans.
 Several PDDL planners can be used.
 The available planners are POPF, SMTP, unified-planning and VHPOP.

 * **Plan Dispatcher**: this component is in charge of executing the actions of the generated plan.
 It also has to cancel the current action if needed.

 * **Executor**: this component is a facade between this layer and the Mission Layer.
 It executed its component of this layer and cancel the Plan Dispatcher.

 Executive Layer
 ===============

 This layer is composed of the actions that the robot can carry out.
-These actions are used to create plans.
-Each action has the capability to register automatically in the knowledge base, which means creating a PDDL action.
+These actions compose the plans generated by the Planning Layer.

+When an action is instantiated, its associated knowledge is saved in the knowledge base.
 Besides, these actions are implemented as YASMIN state machines.
 As has been mentioned before, the blackboard of the state machines is the short-term memory, that stores the initial objects needed by the PDDL action and the partial solution of the state machine.
 Besides, YASMIN has a viewer that can be used to monitor the actions at a high level.
 Finally, new actions can be developed so that the robot can perform other tasks.
 As a result, more complex behaviors can be implemented.

 Reactive Layer
 ==============

-This layer provide the set of software  mechanisms that provide bounded and specific applications that would be considered as robot skills such as navigation, text-to-speech or sound recognitio This layer is composed of the low-level systems:
+This layer provides the set of software  components that bring bounded and specific applications that would be considered robot skills such as navigation (world exploration), text-to-speech (talking) or sound recognition (listening).

+This version of MERLIN2 includes three specific components that are suitable for validating the use of the cognitive architecture:

-* Navigation: this component corresponds with `Nav2 <https://navigation.ros.org/>`_, which is the navigation system of ROS 2.
+* **Navigation**: this component corresponds with `Nav2 <https://navigation.ros.org/>`_, which is the navigation system of ROS 2.
-* Speech-to-text: this component is in charge of listening for speech and converting it to text.
+* **Speech-to-text**: this component is in charge of listening for speech and converting it to text.
-* Text-to-speech: this component is in charge of producing speech from a sentence.
+* **Text-to-speech**: this component is in charge of producing speech from a sentence.